hogeschool/basecamp/week02/inf-bc-w02-python.md

 <hr>

-### Step-03: Strings are essential.
+### Step-03: What is a function?

 #### Goals:

 ```
 After taking this step, you will be able to:
-	1. interpret and implement basic operations of strings: concatenation (combining), duplicating, scanning and slicing.
+	1. interpret and implement Python programs with Python functions: function definition, calling functions, return of a function, functions with arguments.
 ```

 #### What to Learn?

-1. Using **BRef-01: Chapter 05** discuss and experiment the following questions:
+1. Using **BRef-01: Chapter 09** answer and experiment the following questions:
-   1. How can you combine several strings?
-Implement an example.
-   2. Can you multiply a number with a string?
-What is the result?
-Implement an example.
+   1. What is a function in Python?
+   2. What are the main elements of a Python function?
+Define a simple function that does nothing.
-   3. How can you get character 5 of a given string?
-How can you get the first character?
+   3. How can a function be used (called)?
-   4. How can you get a substring from a given string?
+   4. How can one return the result of a function?
+   5. What are the arguments and/or parameters?

 #### Exercises:

-1. We can use a ```+``` or a ```,``` to combine two strings within a print.
-What's the difference?
-2. Using a program, ask the user for input.
-Print the first and last character from the input.
-3. Student numbers start with 0.
-Implement a program where the user enters a student number and your program must check if it starts with 0.
-4. Ask the user to input a number.
-If it is lower than ```10``` print it, otherwise only print the first character.
-5. Write down the complete alphabet in a variable.
-Split it halfway over two different variables.
-Join them back together in the wrong order and print it.
+*Note*: In the following exercises you can decide yourself what should be the name of function in your solution.
+Check [PEP8 Function and Variable Names](https://peps.python.org/pep-0008/#function-and-variable-names).

-6. Explain in your own words with a ```f``` style string is?
+1. Explain in your own words the difference between `arguments` and `parameters`.
-7. Look up the Spanish alphabet and put it in a variable.
-Put the Dutch alphabet in a variable.
-Print ```yes``` if the letter ```k``` is at the same position at both, print ```no``` if not.
-Use an ```if``` statement.
-8. Ask the user for a text input.
-Change both the first and last characters to uppercase and print it.
-9. Practice the exercises listed in **BRef-01-Chapter 05: Things to Do**.
+2. Create a function that just prints the word `hello`.
+Call the function and run your program.
+Where the function is *defined*?
+Where is it *called*?
+3. Create a function that takes a text as an argument.
+The function prints the text it receives.
+Call the function and run your program.
+4. Create a function that takes two numbers as argument.
+The function adds the numbers together and returns the results.
+Call the function and run your program.
+5. Create two functions, each takes a number as argument.
+The first one returns the number multiplied by 2 and returns it.
+The second multiplies it by 10 and returns it.
+Calling both functions add the two returned numbers together and print it.
+Run your program and check the results.
+6. Create two functions.
+One that prints `hello`, the other prints `bye`.
+Ask the user to input a number, if the number is higher than 10, call the first function.
+If the number if lower or equal to 10, call the second function.
+Test your program.
+7. Create two functions.
+One that prints `hello`, the other prints `bye`.
+The first functions calls the second one after printing.
+Call the first function.
+8. Provide your solutions to the exercises of Python 05: Step-01. **ORef-01: Functions** can be used as extra learning reference.
+9. Design two exercises of your own.
+They should improve understanding topics of this step.
+10. Install *PyCharm* on your working machine.
+Implement and run a simple Python program of your choice.
+	- It is important to learn how to create a new Python program, how to configure interpreter and how to run the program.
+Where do you see the results?

  <hr>